 Our buildings would be limited to only a few stories because of the absence of cranes and elevators.
-Construction would be an overly tedious and lengthy endeavor as we would have to excavate using pickaxes.
+Construction as anyone who knows how to estimate construction costs could affirm, would be an overly tedious and lengthy endeavor as we would have to excavate using pickaxes.

 Technological advancements drive the construction industry forward.
 Many construction industries are, however, slow to adopt new technology, thus limiting their capabilities.
 A study by KPMG showed that more than half of industry stakeholders agree innovations play a vital role in a better construction atmosphere, but less than half integrate these innovations in construction.
 Taking actionable steps can lead to a new dawn of information and technology in building.
 This article will discuss some of the ways the construction industry is embracing technology.

 How Digital Solutions Are Transforming The Construction Industry

 Forward-thinking and futuristic professionals are adopting technological solutions that improve efficiency and communication in projects.
 Here are some of the ways industry professionals adopt technology in construction.